Mirror Glaze Cake

-Mirror glaze cake is a cake made with glaze that is so shiny that you can almost see your reflection in it!
+Mirror Glaze Cake is a cake made with glaze that is so shiny that you can almost see your reflection in it!
 While this type of glaze works best on smooth mousse cakes, it can work on any cake.

 If you are a beginning baker, I would suggest sticking with buttercream frosting for your cake decorating before trying mirror glaze.
 But, if you are more advanced and you’re up for a challenge, mirror glaze is a fun project to try.